Counties of Moldova

 1. Note: Many districts were split between two or more counties in the 1999 reorganization.
 The "Later" column in this table shows the last two letters of the HASC code for the 1999 division which contains the town whose name matches this division.

-2. 1995-01: Găgăuzia district (FIPS code MD23) became an autonomous territory.
-Previously it had been a minority area consisting approximately of the districts of Ciadīr-Lunga, Comrat, and Vulcaneşti, forming two disconnected areas along the southern border of Moldova with Ukraine.
+2. 1995-08: Găgăuzia district (FIPS code MD23) became an autonomous territory.
+Previously it had been a minority area consisting approximately of the districts of Ciadīr-Lunga, Comrat, and part of Vulcaneşti, forming two disconnected areas along the southern border of Moldova with Ukraine.
 Its capital is Comrat (or Komrat).

 CountyHASCISOFIPSCodePopulationCapitalRussian